Perspectives

 How do I see myself?

-Not only was this the title of an iconic CAW mural on 125th Street, but it is also at the heart of our pedagogy.
+Not only is this the title of an iconic CAW mural on 125th Street, but it is also at the heart of our pedagogy.
 Through the artistic process, we invite young people to reflect on their identity, priorities, values, and voice.
 Whether they create self-portraits, consider the masks we all wear, see themselves in the artists and art forms in the curriculum, or insert themselves and others into public art, CAW kids develop a stronger sense of self and learn that they are seen.

 What Does it Mean to See Yourself?
-Students in an after-school art program at PS/MS 278 were asked to consider how they portray themselves both literally and symbolically.
+Students the after-school art program at PS/MS 278 were asked to consider how they portray themselves both literally and symbolically.
 Students used mirrors both as a tool to observe their reflection and as a material in their work.
 The final composition layers color, texture and imagery to express how they see themselves both inside and out.

 Art as a Catalyst to Understanding: Students in CAW’s Anatomy & Physiology Art Lab at A. Philip Randolph Campus High School used art to better understand mental health.
 Students painted the outward symptoms of psychiatric disorders such as anxiety and depression to distinguish between what they had learned in class versus the way psychiatry is represented, or misrepresented, in popular culture.